July 15, 2019

 Scanning unsigned types in C

 printf and scanf are the C standard library functions for printing out and reading in data.
 They have string counterparts, prefixed with s, which work on strings (sprintf and sscanf).
 All these functions use a format string to match parts of the string with C variables.
-As an example, %lu in the format string corresponds to an unsigned long, a positive integer type in C. Scanning unsigned types What happens if you try to sscanf a negative number using %lu?
-Read more
+As an example, %lu in the format string corresponds to an unsigned long, a positive integer type in C. Scanning unsigned types What happens if you try to sscanf a negative number using %lu? printf will never print a negative number for %lu so sscanf should not scan one, right?
+Unfortunately, sscanf does match negative numbers for unsigned format strings.
+As an example, we can scan "-10" with format "%lu": Read more

 October 20, 2018